 These bright + fanciful designs can add a splash of freshness to linens, garments, and more.
 Pick a Grapefruit, Papaya, Pineapple, Watermelon or Grapes.
 Use one or collect them all as a set.
 Free downloads in 8 formats.

 Fabric shopping bags are a green alternative to plastic, and so much prettier!
 We created a set of two totes in a handy shoulder sling style that folds down into a matching wrap-and-tie carrying case.
 An SIY-Sew It Yourself™ project.

 Squares in a square in a bound frame!
 Blend 16 small squares into a finished 8½” square, highlighting each intersection with decorative stitching that is not only a gorgeous embellishment, but also holds together all the layers.

 What are you doing today?
-This Etsy Shop embroidery package features some favorite hobbies: from baking to sewing to social photo-ing, and more!
-Designs are split into separate components so you can mix and match your favorite Images and Days.
+This Etsy Shop embroidery package has seven favorite to-do selections.
+Designs are split into separate components so you can mix and match Images and Days.

 Finishing at 6″, is it a tiny trivet or a colossal coaster?
 It all depends on what you have in your hand and need to set down.
 Use one as a mini trivet for a small serving dish or as a jumbo coaster for a big coffee or soup mug.